hahnlab/CAFE5/README.md

 Output
 ------

 All output will be stored to the "results" directory, unless another directory is specified with the "-o" parameter.

--   _model_\_asr.txt
+-   _model_\_asr.tre

     The file will be named Base\_asr.txt or Gamma\_asr.txt, based on which model is in play.
 It contains the reconstructed states of the